The scenic Narrabeen Lagoon trail is a stunning 8.4km circuit track around Narrabeen Lakes in Sydney’s north.

 Check out this great video to get a good impression of what the Narrabeen Lagoon Trail is all about:

 In February 2015 the final section of the walking trail around the lake was completed, making it a beautiful uninterrupted loop.
 With an exciting boardwalk and a couple of steel bridges, you can now walk, run or cycle all around the lake.

 What you’ll notice is that the trail has a very friendly atmosphere.
 Joggers, hikers, leisure cyclists, families with small kids on bikes, it can get a bit crowdy here sometime.

-But everyone is respectful and accommodating to one another and you never have to feel intimidated in any way by all the traffic.
+But everyone is mostly respectful and accommodating to one another, and there’s no reason to feel intimidated in any way by all the traffic.

 The Narrabeen Lagoon trail is divided into 5 different sections which we will describe below.
 Starting at Middle Creek, make your way around the lake in a clockwise manner.

 1. Middle Creek to Bilarong Reserve (2.2km)